arcanemachine/phoenix-todo-list/README.md

 ### Testing

-Before running any tests, make sure that you have followed the instructions in the section above.
+Before running any tests, make sure that you have followed the instructions in the above section "Getting Started".

 Notes: